 The visit itself is mainly conducted through a series of online questions.
-Make sure you answer the questions as openly and honestly as you can, since you want to help the doctor understand if there are any conditions that might make Roman’s herpes treatment not a good fit for you.
+Make sure you answer these as openly and honestly as you can, since you want to help the doctor understand if there are any conditions that might make Roman’s herpes treatment a bad fit.

-During this visit you’ll have to have your ID available, as most states regulations require a photo of your ID so that they can know or ”prove” who they are treating.
+During this visit you’ll have share a photo of your ID, as most states regulations require it so that they can know or ”prove” who they are treating.
 In some states you may need to do an online video chat or phone call with a doctor.

-After going through the online visit through Roman’s telemedicine technology, the doctor will go over the information provided and work out a plan of action.
-From there, cold sore treatment or genital herpes treatment can start as low as $14.00 a month and is delivered discreetly and consistently to your door.
+After going through the online questionnaire, the doctor will go over the information provided and work out a plan of action.

 For anyone seeking much-needed help for an outbreak, an online visit with Roman’s doctors can be a ray of hope, especially since the first doctor’s visit is free (that beats the cost of most doctors’ visits by a long shot!)
 This is probably less expensive than most insurance co-pays, and if you don’t have insurance it’s a great deal.
 Additionally, since you don’t have to take time off work to drag yourself out to the doctor’s office, it saves you time.

-Going through Roman to receive HSV treatment has a few other advantages that aren’t found in other places.
-One of them being the caliber of medical expertise they bring.
-Roman’s physician in residence, Dr. Michael Reitano, not only treated thousands of patients suffering from the HSV-1 virus, but he also wrote Roman’s primary treatment plan and lead a landmark study on Valtrex, a leading treatment option for people with the virus.
+Going HSV treatments from Roman has a few unique advantages, one being unparalleled medical expertise.
+Roman’s physician in residence, Dr. Michael Reitano, not only has treated thousands of patients suffering from the HSV-1 virus, but also wrote Roman’s primary treatment plan and lead a landmark study on Valtrex, a leading treatment.

-Another advantage of getting herpes treatment through Roman is that treating herpes quickly can help improve the recovery time, according to JAMA’s Internal Medicine publication.
+Another core advantage of Roman’s is that they can fulfill your prescription for herpes medication FAST, and treating herpes quickly can help improve the recovery time, according to JAMA’s Internal Medicine publication.
 Research also suggests that you can reduce the spread of herpes if you suppress it as soon as you think it is happening.

-Roman makes swift treatment a priority by offering visitors free two-day shipping on all their FDA approved medications.
-Plus, with no need to wait for an appointment for the doctor’s visit, you can get seen and get your treatment fast!
+Roman makes swift treatment a priority by offering visitors free two-day shipping on all their FDA-approved medications.
+Think how much time you save by not having to wait for an appointment opening to see your doctor in-person, as well.

-What treatments does Roman offer for cold sores and herpes?
+What does Roman prescribe for cold sores & herpes?

 When it comes to HSV, there are quite a few different FDA approved treatments – and a ton of less “proven” treatments.
 Roman offers Valacyclovir, which is Generic Valtrex.
 This is a drug that is FDA-approved for the treatment of both genital herpes and cold sores.
 It works well against both forms of HSV.